Friendshao/Friendshao.github.io/docs/meetings.md

-The presenter **MUST** inform the other group members the paper to be discussed at least three days in advance.
+The presenter **MUST** inform the other group members the paper to be discussed at least 5 days in advance.
 It is **suggested** to use English whenever there are foreigners in the audience.
 Otherwise it is **suggested** to talk in Chinese, but use English in slides.